robot5000-design/ms2/documentation/final-testing.md

     Procedure:
     1. From the site index or start page, the address in the address bar ends in ".html".
 Add an additional letter to the end of the address in the address bar.
-    - Expected Result: The 404.html page should appear with a back button.
+    - Expected Result: The 404.html page should appear with a back button. _PASS_
-    2. Click Back button.
+    2. Click Back button on page (not browser button).
-    - Expected Result: Returns to the the Quiz index page.
+    - Expected Result: Returns to the the Quiz index page. _PASS_

 ---